ubluetooth — low-level Bluetooth¶

 _IRQ_GATTC_CHARACTERISTIC_RESULTevent will be raised, followed by

-Query a connected server for descriptors in the specified range.
+Query a connected peripheral for descriptors in the specified range.

 For each descriptor discovered, the

 Issue a remote read to a connected peripheral for the specified characteristic or descriptor handle.

 _IRQ_GATTC_READ_DONEwill be raised.